JWT Decoder Online Free — Inspect Token Claims & Expiry

 The header contains an alg field specifying the signing algorithm — typically HS256, RS256, or ES256.
 If your server is configured to accept only one algorithm but the token uses another, verification will fail.
 Decode the header to confirm the algorithm matches your server's expectation.

-Security Note: Never Share Tokens Containing Real Credentials
+Security Note: Never Share Production Tokens

 Decode JWTs Free Online